varocketry/guitar-mastery-hub/public/lessons/lesson_010_fingerstyle_basics.md

 - Simultaneous bass + melody

 **When you learn fingerstyle, you're learning the SAME technique as:**
-- Andrés Segovia (classical legend)
+- AndrÃ©s Segovia (classical legend)
 - Julian Bream (classical master)
 - John Williams (not the composer - the guitarist!)